19th Ave New York, NY 95822, USA

-Spanish Undergraduate Study
+Spanish Undergraduate Studies

 Spanish, the world’s third largest language and second in terms of native speakers, is spoken by nearly 500 million people across the globe.
 The over 50 million Hispanics in the U.S. have become the fastest-growing social and political segment in North America.
 Because of its prominence, learning to communicate in Spanish can be essential for those entering the global economic market and numerous professions.